lexibank/tlopo/out/vol3/chapter7.md

 A rain forest typically has four or five layers (opinions differ on the division of the lower layers), and these provided the basis for the organisation of this chapter.[^2]

 The tallest trees, spaced well apart, jut out above the forest canopy with umbrella-shaped crowns at heights of over 50 m.
-These __emergent__ trees, treated in §3, have straight, smooth trunks with few branches.
+These __emergent trees__, treated in §3, have straight, smooth trunks with few branches.
 They need to be able to withstand high temperatures and drying winds and tend to have small, pointed leaves.
 Some species lose their leaves during the brief dry season in monsoon rainforests.

 The __canopy__ (§4) contains a majority of the larger trees, typically 30--50 m tall, and its adjacent treetops provide a more or less continuous cover of broad-leaved evergreen foliage.
 The branches of the upper portion of the canopy often support a rich flora of epiphytes, including orchids, mosses, and lichens.
 The canopy receives plenty of sunlight, but allows only a small amount to penetrate to the layers below.
 The leaves are formed in such a way as to allow rain to run off.
 This keeps them dry and prevents mold and mildew from forming in the humid environment.
 Many canopy tree species have large buttresses at the base of the trunk.
 Formerly believed to help support the tree, it is now believed that the buttresses channel dissolved nutrients to the shallow root system.

 The __understorey__ has two parts: a __lower canopy__ (§5) consisting of trees around 20m in height and a __shrub layer__ (§6) of small trees, shrubs, herbs and ferns able to survive on the 5% of sunlight which reaches the understorey.
-U nderstorey plants tend to have large leaves in order to catch as much as possible of the sparsely dappled sunlight: they are largely protected from winds which would damage large leaves in the canopy.
+Understorey plants tend to have large leaves in order to catch as much as possible of the sparsely dappled sunlight: they are largely protected from winds which would damage large leaves in the canopy.
 Some trees have larger leaves when they are shorter but smaller leaves when they reach canopy height.
 Large woody vines climb the trees to capture sunlight.
 There is little air movement and constantly high humidity in the understorey.

 The __forest floor__ (§7) receives only 2% of the rainforest's sunlight, and only specially adapted plants can grow under these conditions.
 Away from river banks, swamps and clearings, where dense undergrowth is found, the forest floor is relatively empty of vegetation.
 It also contains decaying plant and animal matter, which decays rapidly in the warmth and humidity to be absorbed by the trees' shallow roots.
 Many forms of fungi grow here, assisting in the decay.